bbartling/easy-aso/README.md

   - Overnight BACnet override realease bot
   - Heat pump system cold weather staggered start for electrical power management
   - Electrical load shift
+  - How to run Python scripts long-term as a Linux service using systemd

 ## Future
 - [ ] Make tutorials for practicing bot script with a fake BACnet app allowing for safe, non-production testing of `easy-aso`.